MCBall/Blur-Documentation/README.md

 All configuration uses YAML.
 Examples of YAML formatting can be found [here](YAML-Basics.md).

+Templates for each game mode can be found [here](default-config.md).

 ## Module List
 ### Blur
 - Root `map` section